DahalAb1/Understand-IT/READme.md

 ## 3. Future improvements

+- **Include my story behind how I came to this idea**: Add a section in this repo "The spark behind Understand-It

 - **Text-to-Speech (TTS):** This will make text accessible to people with hearing disabilities or anyone who would require speech.

 - **Image-to-Text (OCR):**  This feature will allow users to capture text from images and have it paraphrased.